Data protection

 Below we inform you about the processing of personal data in connection with the use of “Microsoft Teams”

-We use the “Microsoft Teams” tools to hold telephone conferences, online meetings and video conferences. (hereinafter: “Online Meetings”).
+We use the tools of “Microsoft Teams” to conduct telephone conferences, online meetings and video conferences. (hereinafter: “online meetings”).

 What data is processed?

 Various types of data are processed when using the “Microsoft Teams” tools.
-The scope of the data also depends on the information you provide before or during participation in an “online meeting”.
+The scope of the data also depends on the data you provide before or when participating in an “online meeting”.

-Insofar as personal data of employees of Terhalle Holding GmbH & Co.
-KG is processed, § 26 BDSG is the legal basis for the data processing.
-If, in connection with the use of “Microsoft Teams”, personal data is not required for the establishment, performance or termination of the employment relationship, but is nevertheless an elementary component of the use of “Microsoft Teams”, Art.
+Insofar as personal data of employees of Terhalle Holding GmbH is processed, Section 26 BDSG is the legal basis for data processing.
+If, in connection with the use of “Microsoft Teams”, personal data is not required for the establishment, implementation or termination of the employment relationship, but is nevertheless an elementary component of the use of “Microsoft Teams”, Art.
 6 para.
-1 lit. f) DS-GVO is the legal basis for the data processing.
-Our interest in these cases is in the effective conduct of “online meetings”.
+1 lit. f) GDPR is the legal basis for data processing.
+In these cases, our interest lies in the effective conduct of “online meetings”.

-Incidentally, the legal basis for data processing when conducting “online meetings” is Art.
+In addition, the legal basis for data processing when conducting “online meetings” is Art.
 6 para.
-1 lit. b) DS-GVO, insofar as the meetings are conducted in the context of contractual relationships.
+1 lit. b) GDPR, insofar as the meetings are conducted within the framework of contractual relationships.

-If no contractual relationship exists, the legal basis is Art.
+If there is no contractual relationship, the legal basis is Art.
 6 para.
 1 lit. f) GDPR.
-Again, our interest is in the effective conduct of “online meetings”.
+Here too, we have an interest in the effective conduct of “online meetings”.

-Should video and audio recordings be necessary by way of exception, this will be done exclusively on the basis of the consent given by you in accordance with Art.6 Para.
+Should video and audio recordings be necessary in exceptional cases, this will be done exclusively on the basis of your consent in accordance with Art.
+6 para.
 1 lit. a) GDPR.

 We use “Microsoft Teams” to conduct “online meetings”.
-If we want to record “online meetings”, we will transparently tell you in advance and ask for your consent.
-If necessary for the purposes of logging the results of an online meeting, we will log the chat content.
-However, this will usually not be the case.
+If we want to record “online meetings”, we will inform you transparently in advance and ask for your consent.
+If it is necessary for the purposes of logging the results of an online meeting, we will log the chat content.
+However, this will not usually be the case.

 Automated decision-making within the meaning of Art.
-22 DS-GVO is not used.
+22 GDPR is not used.

 The following personal data is processed when using “Microsoft Teams”, whereby the handling of the data also depends on what data you provide before or when participating in an “online meeting”:

-User details (registration information): e.g. user name, activation and conference codes, e-mail address, first and last name, company, organization ID, participant IP, profile picture (optional).
+User details (registration information): e.g. user name, activation and conference codes, e-mail address, first name and surname, company, organization ID, participant IP, profile picture (optional)

 Configuration and communication data: e.g. device name, IP address, geodata, time zone, activity logs, hardware type